tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 # Named Enums - give the enum a name to put the consts in a dictionary
 enum State {STATE_1, STATE_2, ...}
 # Is the same as
+const State = {STATE_1, ...}

+#The keys are not registered as global constants.
+They are accessed like:
+State.STATE_1
 ```
+** There is also an array of the names?
+Prehaps it will be in the Dictionary section

 ### Functions